hiteshd987/portfolio_hitesh/README.md

 ## Folder structure

-- `app/page.js`: Contains the homepage component
+- `app/page.js`: Calls the homepage component
 - `components`: Contains js files for portfolio components
 - `pages`: provides routes to redirect to any specific page